peter88213/aeon2yw/docs/index.md

 - Non-empty description of scenes with a matching title is updated from the timeline.
 - Non-empty tags of scenes with a matching title are updated from the timeline.
 - Notes of events with a matching title are appended to the scene notes.
+- Missing scenes are created.

 ### Update an existing timeline from a yWriter project

-- Date, time, duration of events with a matching title are updated from the yWriter project.
-- Non-empty description of events with a matching title is updated from the yWriter project.
-- Non-empty tags of events with a matching title are updated from the yWriter project.
-- "Normal" scenes are converted to events assigned to the *Narrative* arc.
-- Optionally, "Notes" scenes are converted to events not assigned to the *Narrative* arc.
+- Update event date, time, duration, description, tags, and relationships.
-- Entity types "Arc", "Character", "Location", and "Item" are created, if missing.
+- Entity types "Arc", "Character", "Location", and "Item", and a *Narrative* arc are created, if missing.
-- A *Narrative* arc is created, if missing.
 - Event properties "Description" and "Notes" are created, if missing.
+- Missing events, characters, locations, and items are created.
+- "Narrative" events are removed if the associated scene is deleted in yWriter.

 ### Create a new timeline from a yWriter project